pinobatch/numism/docs/gb_emu_testing.md

 the STAT handler.
 In NO$GMB, I see the effect of the STAT handler when running normally.
 If I put a breakpoint before the IE write and step through it, the IE and IF in the I/O map change but the handler doesn't get called.
-Stepping by some amounts even causes the initial SP and initial IEIF variables in the exerciser to get corrupted.
+Stepping by some amounts even corrupts the initial SP and initial IEIF variables in the exerciser.
 ```
 INST FB40000000E2, AF 0200, BC 00FF, IEIF 0112
 ; disassembles to